-Modern days when industrial insiders use the term 5 axis machining centers, they are typically referring to the competence of one or a series of computer numerical controlled machine (s) to move apart, or a tool on literally five distinguished axes synchronically.
-Hence, when people are talking about modern machining technology, 5 axis machining center is a critical topic due to its versatile processing capability.
+Modern days when people in the industry use the term "5 axis machining center", they usually refer to one or a series of computer numerically controlled machine tools, or machine tools that can move tools on five axes simultaneously.
+Therefore, when people talk about modern machining technology, the 5 axis machining center has become a hot topic due to its versatility.

-Speaking of the axis movements, the 3 axis machining centers move a part in two directions only (namely, the X and Y directions), and the tool moves upwards and downwards (in the direction Z).
-On the other hand, turn-mill centers normally contain two movable axes on the side where its cylinder and chuck installed, much like the case with the 3 axis machining centers.
-While the 5 axis machining center can rotate on two additional rotary axes (i.e. the A and B axis) which help the cutting tool approach the part from all directions, accomplishing better machining versatility than the 3 axis counterparts.
+Speaking of the movement of the axis, the 3 axis machining center only moves the work piece in two directions (X and Y), while the tool moves up and down in the Z direction.
+On the other hand, the turning and milling center usually contains two movable axes on its cylinder and chuck mounting side, which is very similar to the case of a 3 axis machining center.
+The 5 axis machining center can rotate on two additional rotation axes (A and B), which helps the cutting tool approach the work piece from all directions.
+Compared with the 3 axis machining center, it has better versatility.

-Normally, the machining of the 4-axis machining centers involves the same processes that are involved in the 3-axis counterparts, in which a cutting tool is utilized to remove materials from a workpiece in order to create the targeted shapes and profile.
-Still, in the case of 4 axes machining, milling process is performed on an additional axis that is usually not an integrated part of the machine in the first design but rather, like an additional component installed onto the 3 axis machining center as a work of combination.
+The machining process of the 4 axis machining center is the same as that of the 3 axis machining center.
+They use cutting tools to remove material from the work piece to form the desired shape and contour of the work piece.
+In the 4 axis machining, the milling process is performed on an additional axis, which is usually not the integrated part of the machine tool in the first design, but like an additional component installed on a 3 axis machining center.

-Most 5 axis machining centers are of vertical design and the arrangement of its structure that aligns vertically.
-The workpieces of the 5 axis machining center are machined by cutting tools that move either upwards or downwards vertically rather than horizontally or diagonally on the upright axis.
-With the 5 axis machining center, it would normally be the Z-axis, while with the 4 or 5 axis machinery, the support of A and B axis will compensate even more to achieve the accurate machining on the vertical axis, but sometimes in certain models, designer would prefer C axis.
+Most 5 axis machining centers are designed vertically, and their structural arrangement is vertically aligned.
+The work pieces in the 5 axis machining center are processed by cutting tools, which move vertically on the vertical axis rather than horizontally or diagonally.
+In the 5 axis machining center, it is usually the Z axis, while in the 4 axis or 5 axis machine tools, the support of the A and B axes will be compensated more to achieve accurate machining on the vertical axis.
+In certain models, designers prefer to use the C axis.

-Due to the nature of gravity, the vertical model would not encounter concentricity issue as often as its horizontal counterparts since the vertical chuck could clamp the workpieces firmly on the table and even reinforced by the gravity, which is put flat on the base supported by tracks.
-Therefore, the applications of vertical machining machines with 5 axis machining center design are even wider than almost all kinds in the machining center inventory.
+Due to the effect of gravity, the vertical structure will not often encounter the concentricity issue as the horizontal structure.
+The vertical chuck can firmly clamp the work piece on the worktable, and even be strengthened under the effect of gravity.
+The gravity can be placed on the base supported by tracks.
+Therefore, the application of 5 axis machining center is wider than that of almost all kinds of machining centers.

 MTS gathered worldwide 5 axis machining center manufacturers into this online platform.
 Browse and search for your next supplier with us.